ucsb-cs48/w19/_lab/lab01.md

 * During the 4pm section, we have access to the lab, plus Phelps 2510
 * During the 5pm and 6pm sections, we have access to the lab, plus Phelps 3526

-We will set up white board charts for each of you, along with flip chart markers at various locations
+We will set up white board or flip board chartsfor each of you, along with markers at various locations.
+You can use paper or a white board, as you see fit.

-## Step 2:  Start documenting your team's work on a flip chart
+Be sure, though, to use only whiteboard safe markers on the whiteboards!

-We will set up white board charts for each of you, along with flip chart markers.
+## Step 2:  Start documenting your team's work

 On your flipchart, or on the whiteboard: